New Mexico: Land of Enchantment

 See for yourself the wonders that this region has to offer: the living pueblos of Taos, the long abandoned dwellings of Canyon de Chelly, and the remarkable Sky City of Acoma.
 And, meet modern-day Native Americans who share their insights and cultural heritage, traditional cities, historic trading posts, and will provide you a glimpse into Gallup’s famous “pawn row”.

-An incredible travel experience awaits you and your fellow Black Hills State Alumni as we tour New Mexico as never before!
+An incredible travel experience awaits you and your fellow Black Hills State Alumni as we tour New Mexico like never before!

 And be sure to pack your Sting sweatshirt to show your BHSU pride!